Qualifying Condition

 Have Photophobia?
 Get Your Virginia Tint Exemption Today

 Apply online in minutes.
-Licensed doctor review within 24 hours.
+Licensed physician documentation review within 24 hours.
 Legal in all of Virginia.

 Get Your Virginia Tint Exemption